ghc/ghc/docs/users_guide/using-optimisation.rst

     remove them all, lest it turn a function closure into a thunk, thereby perhaps creating a space leak and/or disrupting inlining.
     This flag allows worker/wrapper to remove *all* value lambdas.

+    This flag was ineffective in the presence of :ghc-flag:`-ffull-laziness`, which would flout a thunk out of a constant worker function *even though* :ghc-flag:`-ffun-to-thunk` was off.

+    Hence use of this flag is deprecated since GHC 9.4.1 and we rather suggest to pass ``-fno-full-laziness`` instead.
+That implies there's no way for worker/wrapper to turn a function into a thunk in the presence of ``-fno-full-laziness``.
+If that is inconvenient for you, please leave a comment `on the issue tracker (#21204) <https://gitlab.haskell.org/ghc/ghc/-/issues/21204>`__.

 .. ghc-flag:: -fignore-asserts
     :shortdesc: Ignore assertions in the source.
 Implied by :ghc-flag:`-O`.